 Domestic noise: this includes loud music, barking dogs, burglar alarms and late-night parties.

 Commercial noise: this includes factory noise, fan noise, chiller noise, delivery noise, construction site noise and music from pubs and clubs.

 Noise in streets: this includes car alarms, ice cream chimes, machinery operating in the road and the use of loudspeakers - but not traffic.

 If you are suffering from noise nuisance try and resolve the matter informally by contacting your neighbour about the problem you are experiencing.
 This approach may resolve the matter and provide a more long term solution.
 We have a booklet giving advice on talking to your neighbours.

 Alternatively you can use Arch Mediation: a voluntary, confidential, impartial, non-judgmental service, with a proven history of success, helping people to resolve issues of conflict with their neighbours.

 If the contact with your neighbour has not worked, Harrogate Borough Council's Environmental Protection service can undertake a noise nuisance investigation.
 To make a complaint please contact Customer Services.

-Information on what we do when we investigate a complaint can be found in our "what we do about your noise complaint" guidance.
+Information on what we do to investigate a complaint can be found in our guidance.
+The investigation will consider the following points: